-- 19. The School will assemble the case and supporting documentation. - For allegations of plagiarism, documentation which will normally be required includes (a) full details of the allegation; (b) a marked-up copy of the transfer report/thesis; (c) marked-up copies of sources; (d) Turnitin Similarity report; (e) Academic Integrity Declaration which accompanied the submission (GRAD). - For allegations relating to breaches of the PGR Proof-reading policy and guidance, documentation which will normally be required includes (a) full details of the allegation; (b) the evidence being relied on by the School, including drafts of work and copies of work marked-up or annotated by a proof-reader; (c) Academic Integrity Declaration which accompanied the submission (GRAD). - For allegations of misconduct in an examination, documentation which will normally be required includes (a) full details of the allegation; (b) a report from the School including the results of consultations with the Panel/Examiners and other parties; (c) the evidence being relied on by the School; (d) Academic Integrity Declaration which accompanied the submission (GRAD). - 20.
+- 21. Allegations of breaches of the third-party proof reading policy and guidance will be reviewed by the School.
+The School may request sight of any work made available by the PGR to a proof-reader, and a copy of any work marked-up by a proof-reader with evidence of the annotations and changes suggested or made by the proof-reader.
+After scrutiny at School level, and if concerns remain the Head of School (or nominee) must arrange for the case to be investigated following this Procedure. - 22.
+The School will assemble the case and supporting documentation.
+Identifying, obtaining and marking up sources and material for consideration as part of the investigation may be undertaken by the member of staff who identified the original concerns, the Director of PGR Studies, Head of Graduate School, Academic Integrity lead for the School or other appropriate academic as nominated by the Head of School. - For allegations of plagiarism, documentation which will normally be required includes (a) full details of the allegation; (b) a marked-up copy of the transfer report/thesis; (c) marked-up copies of sources; (d) Turnitin Similarity report; (e) Academic Integrity Declaration which accompanied the submission (GRAD). - For allegations relating to breaches of the PGR Proof-reading policy and guidance, documentation which will normally be required includes (a) full details of the allegation; (b) the evidence being relied on by the School, including drafts of work and copies of work marked-up or annotated by a proof-reader; (c) Academic Integrity Declaration which accompanied the submission (GRAD). - For allegations of misconduct in an examination, documentation which will normally be required includes (a) full details of the allegation; (b) a report from the School including the results of consultations with the Panel/Examiners and other parties; (c) the evidence being relied on by the School; (d) Academic Integrity Declaration which accompanied the submission (GRAD). - 23.
 The School will establish if there have been any other offences in order to determine whether the allegation under investigation would constitute a first offence.
 A second offence relates to a second piece of work submitted for assessment during the same candidature.
-If appropriate, the School will determine whether any further currently or previously submitted work by the PGR is subject to an academic misconduct investigation6. - 21.
-The matter must then be reported by the Director of PGR Studies to the Progression and Examination Manager in Doctoral College Operations with the information set out in 19 above.
+If appropriate, the School will determine whether any further currently or previously submitted work by the PGR is subject to an academic misconduct investigation5. - 24.
+The matter must then be reported by the Director of PGR Studies to the PGR Policy and Compliance Manager in Doctoral College Operations with the information set out in 22 above.